-- 1.1 The application was deferred at the Planning Committee on 4 July 2016 in order to hold a site visit and to check some of the figures submitted to the Committee. - 1.2 This is an application to construct three detached two-storey houses on brownfield land on the periphery of Clwt y Bont which is part of a village as defined in the Gwynedd Unitary Development Plan. - 1.3 The application site is located on rough ground used in the past as a car park mainly for users of the Post Office (which is now closed), and which is located directly opposite.
+- 1.1 The application was deferred at the Planning Committee on 4 July 2016, in order to hold a site visit and to check some of the figures submitted to the Committee.
+It was deferred again in the Committee held on 5 September 2016 in order to receive further justification why there was no element of affordable housing as part of the application. - 1.2 This is an application to construct three detached two-storey houses on brownfield land on the periphery of Clwt y Bont which is part of a village as defined in the Gwynedd Unitary Development Plan. - 1.3 The application site is located on rough ground used in the past as a car park mainly for users of the Post Office (which is now closed), and which is located directly opposite.
 Some private car parking continues here although most of the site is empty with the site taken over by overgrowth.
 It appears that the site was created by means of materials being in filled in the past to create a level platform approximately 60m x 30m with steep slopes falling from the land on three sides. - 1.4 It is proposed to construct three two-storey houses with four bedrooms on the site for the open market.
 The houses will be 7.1m in height with pitched roofs, however the application does not include the details of external materials intended to be used.
 There would be separate accesses to the three properties and each one would lead to an unclassified road which serves several dwellings.
 A new footpath will be created along the front of the house. - 1.5 The site is within the development boundary of the village of Clwt y Bont as defined by the Gwynedd Unitary Development Plan and it also is located in the Dinorwig Landscape of Outstanding Historical Interest. - 1.6 In addition to the application form and usual plans, the following information was submitted with the application: - Design and Access Statement - Supportive Planning Statement - Viability Calculations